Help Desk Services from CIBSE Certification

-Members are asked to forward queries by email wherever possible
+Certification registrants are asked to forward queries by email wherever possible

 A ticket will be created for each email request received by the Help Desk.
 For email requests to be processed, the following information MUST be included in the body of the email:

 A Help Desk team member will add the information into a ticket and assign it the proper priority.
 The ticket will then be placed in the Help Desk queue, where it will be dealt with according to the LCEA Help Desk Response Times.

 Email requests sent over the weekend will not be acknowledged until the next business day.